Nitrokey/nitrokey-documentation/nitrokey3/linux/firmware-update-qubes.rst

 Setup
 -----

-install nitropy in a app vm of your choice follow this `installation instructions`_
+Install nitropy in a app VM of your choice follow this `installation instructions`_.

 .. _installation instructions: ../../software/nitropy/all-platforms/installation.html